cvonfeldt/home-labs-soc/attacks/02-rdp-brute-force/Python_Script_VT_Enrichment/script_walkthrough.md

     return ip.startswith(("192.168.", "10.", "172.16.", "127.", "-"))
 ```

-VirusTotal doesn't have meaningful threat intelligence for RFC 1918 private address ranges or localhost - querying them would just waste API calls.
-This function filters them out before the enrichment step.
-The `"-"` check handles null/malformed source addresses that sometimes appear in Windows Security logs when the logon type doesn't include a network source.
+VirusTotal doesn't have meaningful threat intelligence for private IPs - querying them would just waste API calls.
+This helper function is a boolean that checks whether the brute force attacker IP is private or not.

 ---
 <br>